manishpatelgt/ReactNativeDemos/README.md

-# ReactNativeDemos
+# React Native Demo app

-React Native Demo code
+> App for React Native crash course on YouTube and other resources